cfpb/design-system/docs/pages/introductions.md

 ---
 layout: variation
 section: patterns
-status: Released
 variation_groups:
   - variations:
-      - variation_code_snippet: ''
+      - variation_code_snippet: ""
         variation_description: >-
-          Text introductions consist of a heading and lead paragraph.
-They should be used on every page, except in cases when a [hero](https://cfpb.github.io/design-system/patterns/heroes) or [item
+          Text introductions consist of a heading, lead paragraph, and optional descriptive paragraph, and link text.
+They should be used on every page except in cases when a
+          [hero](https://cfpb.github.io/design-system/patterns/heroes) or [item
           introduction](https://cfpb.github.io/design-system/patterns/item-introductions)
           is used.